pythoncanarias/pycan-web/README.md

 Ensure you have Docker and docker-compose installed.

-Build the main app image:
+Build the main app image and the Gulp (build tool) image:
 ```
 docker-compose build
 ```